 To avoid issues and delays in the provision of the recommendation, applicants have to inform their referees of their nomination beforehand and provide the latter’s accurate information in the online application portal.
 Automated notifications will be sent out to the referees upon application submission.

-Exam Topics
+Exam topics

-Math: Calculus, probability theory, linear algebra, trigonometry and optimization
+Math: Calculus, probability theory, linear algebra, and trigonometry.

-Programming: Knowledge surrounding specific programming concepts and principles such as algorithms, data structures, logic, OOP, and recursion as well as language–specific knowledge of Python
+Programming: Knowledge surrounding specific programming concepts and principles such as algorithms, data structures, logic, OOP, and recursion as well as language–specific knowledge of Python.

-Applicants are highly encouraged to complete the following online courses to further improve their qualifications :
+Applicants are highly encouraged to complete the following online courses to further improve their qualifications:

 A select number of applicants may be invited to an interview with faculty as part of the screening process.
-The time and instructions for this will be communicated to applicants on timely bases.
+The time and instructions for this will be communicated to applicants in a timely manner.

-More informationThe Incubation and Entrepreneurship Center is a leading AI-native incubator with the aim to nurture and support the next generation of AI-driven startups.
+More informationThe Incubation and Entrepreneurship Center (IEC) is a leading AI-native incubator with the aim to nurture and support the next generation of AI-driven startups.

-More informationWe’ll keep you up to date with the latest news and when applications open.
+More informationWe’ll keep you up-to-date with the latest news and when applications open.